-The Audit Committee comprises four directors: Messrs.
-Albert Aboody (Chairman), Michael Menezes, Jeremy Young and Ms. Françoise Gri.
+The Audit Committee comprises five directors: Messrs.
+Albert Aboody (Chairman), Michael Menezes, John Freeland and Keith Haviland and Ms. Francoise Gri.
+Mr. Michael Menezes will take over as Chairman of our Audit Committee upon the retirement of Mr. Albert Aboody.
 Each of Messrs.
-Aboody, Menezes, Young and Ms. Gri satisfies the "independence" requirements of Rule 10A-3 of the Securities Exchange Act of 1934 as amended, or the Exchange Act, and the NYSE listing standards.
-Mr. Jeremy Young has chosen not to stand for re-election and hence his term of directorship will expire at this Annual General Meeting.
+Aboody, Menezes, Haviland and Freeland and Ms. Gri satisfies the "independence" requirements of Rule 10A-3 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and the NYSE listing standards.
 The principal duties and responsibilities of our Audit Committee are as follows:

-- to serve as an independent and objective party to monitor our financial reporting process and internal control systems; - to review and appraise the audit efforts of our independent accountants and exercise ultimate authority over the relationship between us and our independent accountants; and - to provide an open avenue of communication among the independent accountants, financial and senior management and the Board of Directors.
+- · to serve as an independent and objective party to monitor our financial reporting process and internal control systems; - to review and appraise the audit efforts of our independent accountants and exercise ultimate authority over the relationship between us and our independent accountants; and - to provide an open avenue of communication among the independent accountants, financial and senior management and the Board of Directors.